Konamiman/MSX-UNAPI-specification/docs/TCP-IP UNAPI specification.md

 * 9: LAST-ACK
 * 10: TIME-WAIT

+If the connection uses TLS the implementation must not return ESTABLISHED as the state of the connection before the TLS handshake has finished and all the involved certificates have been verified; SYN-SENT (for active connections) or SYN-RECEIVED (for passive connections) should be returned instead.

+The **connection flags** value is returned onlye when the connection exists (no error is returned in A) and is in the ESTABLISHED or CLOSE_WAIT state, and contains the following information:

+* Bit 0: The connection uses TLS
+* Bits 1-7: Unused, always zero

 The **close reason** value is meaningful only when ERR_NO_CONN is returned in A, and contains an optional indication of why the connection is closed.
 It may be one of the following values ("Unknown" should be returned if the implementation does not support